Can You Say Cannabinoid?

 Already, on the recommendation of health experts or per anecdotal information from those who have had success, people are using cannabinoids to target specific health conditions.
-It is fair to say that cannabinoids like CBD, THCV, CBG, CBN, etc., have proven already to have considerable health benefits.
+It is fair to say that cannabinoids like CBD, THCV, CBG, CBN, etc., have shown to possibly have considerable benefits.
 And it is equally fair to say that continued and rigorous research in the field of cannabinoid science could only be beneficial to a world that is already embracing cannabinoids.
-If there is much more to discover, improve upon, and offer people who suffer disease and discomfort, what are we waiting for?

 Ananda Hemp Spectrum 125 Salve